 01 of 06

 Bedrooms are extremely important in feng shui.
 There can be no good feng shui in the house if your bedroom has weak, unstable or negative energy.
-A bad feng shui bedroom will also weaken your personal energy, as well as have a challenging effect on the quality of your relationships.
+A bad feng shui bedroom will also weaken your personal energy and can have a detrimental effect on the quality of your relationships.

 Your bed is the most important feng shui piece of furniture in your life.
-You spend (ideally) 6 to 8 hours there every day, so your bed has an intimate connection to your personal energy.
-Every element of your bed —the mattress, the frame and the sheets— either supports or weakens your energy.
+You spend (ideally) six to eight hours there every day, so your bed is intimately connected to your personal energy.
+Every element of your bed—the mattress, the frame, and the sheets—either supports or weakens your energy.

 Creating a good feng shui bedroom starts with finding the best placement for your bed, as well as knowing what placements to avoid.
-Here are the worst feng shui bed placements.
-If you can't avoid them, follow the tips to try to reduce their negative effects.Continue to 2 of 6 below.
+If you can't avoid a bad placement, take whatever steps you can to reduce the negative effects.Continue to 2 of 6 below.

 02 of 06